NKS8/California-Housing-Price-Predictor/README.md

 4. Chose the model scored best to predict housing price.
 5. Refined the chosen best scored model selected_features to improve test score and accuracy of housing price prediction.
 6. Predicted Housing price using the best scored model.
-7. Visualized the comparisons and analysis of differnt models and price prediction on the website that used HTML, CSS, Flask, Python,     D3, Bootstrap, and JavaScript, and JQuery.
+7. Visualized the comparisons and analysis of differnt models and price prediction on the website that used HTML, CSS, Flask, Python,     D3, Bootstrap, JavaScript, and JQuery.